jonnonz1/nz-statute-book/acts/public/1998/land-transport-act-1998.md

   (b) direct the person to drive the vehicle to a specified place where the driver may obtain rest, or where the load on the vehicle or other conditions make it appropriate that the driver should drive to that place:
   (c) take possession of all ignition or other keys of the vehicle, and for that purpose require that person to deliver up immediately all such keys:
   (d) take such steps as may be necessary to render the vehicle immobile or to remove it to a place where it does not constitute a traffic hazard.
-(3) The period for which an enforcement officer forbids a person to drive under subsection (2)(a) must, where the result of an evidential breath test undergone by the person indicates that the proportion of alcohol in the person's breath exceeds 400 micrograms of alcohol per litre of breath, be a period of 12 hours, unless the enforcement officer is satisfied that there is good reason for imposing a shorter prohibition.
+(3) The period for which an enforcement officer forbids a person to drive under subsection (2)(a) must, where the person has undergone an evidential breath test and it appears to the enforcement officer that the test is positive, be a period of 12 hours, unless the enforcement officer is satisfied that there is good reason for imposing a shorter prohibition.
 (4) An enforcement officer may arrest without warrant a person who fails to comply with a direction given under this section or does or attempts to do any act that is for the time being forbidden under this section.

 ### 121A Enforcement officer may give directions or immobilise vehicle if driver breaches certain licence conditions